Postgraduate Diploma in Strategic Data Analytics for Business

 - The unemployed or formerly self-employed: All courses are open to these categories of applicants

 - Recent Graduates: One-year full-time and two-year part-time ICT Skills Conversion courses are open to recent graduates.
-However, to participate in an NFQ Level 9 (Post-Graduate) course, 2021 graduates will be required to pay 10% of the course fee (€490.90).
+However, to participate in an NFQ Level 9 (Post-Graduate) course, 2022 or 2023 graduates will be required to pay 10% of the course fee (€490.90).

 For more information of fees and eligibility criteria, please visit the Springboard+ Website.

 Applicants will require a level 8 degree in any discipline (minimum 2:2).
 Suitable candidates who do not meet this criterium may be considered for the programme based on other qualifications and/or work experience.
 In such cases, the Institute's RPL policy will be applied.

 DkIT recognises that knowledge, skills and competencies can be acquired from a range of learning experiences, including formal and informal.
 Through its RPL policy, the Institute commits to giving appropriate recognition to all relevant learning, irrespective of mode or place of learning.
 The focus of the RPL process is on the outcomes rather than the process of learning.
 RPL candidates will need to demonstrate the appropriate academic level of their learning and, where relevant, produce evidence of practical skills.